 When a gray wolf reaches sexual maturity between 1-2 years, they disperse from the pack.
-In other words they leave the pack and travel 50-500 miles to find a pack of their own.
+In other words, they leave the pack and travel 50-500 miles to find a pack of their own.
 This prevents inbreeding and maintains healthy genetic diversity.
-Wolves may also be driven out of the pack if they become to old to defend themselves from younger competitors.
+Wolves may also be driven out of the pack if they become too old to defend themselves from younger competitors.
 When a wolf leaves the pack, they become a lone wolf for a period of time.
-It could be until they find a pack to integrate with, or until they die from old-age, or starvation.
+It could be until they find a pack to integrate with, or until they die from old age, or starvation.

 Although it is a myth that wolves “howl at the moon,” they do throw their heads back and point their muzzles toward the sky.
 This allows the sound to travel farther.
 The howl of a wolf can travel up to six miles through dense forest, and over thirty miles in open desert or tundra.

 Gray wolves are crepuscular animals, meaning they are most active at dawn and dusk.
 They may also be more active on nights where a full-moon illuminates their prey, making it easier to hunt.

 There are several types of howls, wolves use to communicate different things: